iotaledger/introduction-docs/docs/guides/exchange_guide.md

 ## Multi Account approach
-Under multi account approach we say that With multi accounts you can store the account id in your own database if you wish.
-But a account for every user means you need to keep track and monitor all these accounts and back them up as well.
-This is incorrect and the consumers do not need to store account id in a separate database and do not need to keep track of these accounts.
-The library supports that inherently.

-Advantages:
-- clear differentiation of accounts
-- You can set your internal user id as an account alias.

-Disadvantages:
-- you need to keep track and monitor all accounts
+The multi account approach is to create an account for each individual user.
+The therewith created accounts can then be linked to the internal user ids as an account alias and are clearly separated.

 ## Single account approach
-The Single account approach is using one account with many addresses and store who owns which address in the database.
+The single account approach is to just use one account and create addresses for each individual user.
+The associated addresses are then linked to the internal user ids as an account alias and store who owns which address in the database.
-For most exchanges the single account approach is easier to use/implement/backup and more familiar.
+Most exchanges are more familiar with the single account approach and find it easier to use, implement and backup.

 ## Implementation Guide
-This guide explains, how to use the IOTA Library into an Exchange.
+This guide explains how to use the IOTA Wallet Library to successfully implement IOTA into an exchange.
 If you already implemented the IOTA Hub, please visit the [Hub Migration Guide](./hub_guide.md).

 Features of the Wallet Library:

-- Secure Seed management
+- Secure seed management,
-- Account management, with multiple accounts
+- Account management (with multiple accounts),
-- Confirmation monitoring
+- Confirmation monitoring,
-- Deposit address monitoring
+- Deposit address monitoring,
-- Backup and restore functionality
+- Backup and restore functionality.

 ## How does it work?
-The wallet library is a stateful package with a standardised interface for developers to build applications involving IOTA value transactions.
+The Wallet Library is a stateful package with a standardised interface for developers to build applications involving IOTA value transactions.
 It offers abstractions to handle IOTA payments and can optionally interact with IOTA Stronghold for seed handling, seed storage and state backup.
 Alternatively you can use a SQLite database.
 See the [full documentation here](https://wallet-lib.docs.iota.org).

-This example covers the multi account approach:
+This example covers the *multi account approach*:

 1. Setup the Wallet Library
-2. Create an accont for each user
+2. Create an account for each user
-3. Generate an User address for deposit funds
+3. Generate an user address for deposits
 4. Listen to events
 5. Check the user balance
 6. Enable withdrawals

-If you looking for other languages, read the [libraries overview](/libraries/overview.md).
+If you are looking for other languages, read the [libraries overview here](/libraries/overview.md).

 ### 1. Setup the Wallet Library

 Install the Wallet Library and dotenv for password management.
-Read more about backup & security [here](backup_security.md).
+Read more about [backup & security here](backup_security.md).
 ```bash
 npm install @iota/wallet dotenv
 touch .env